 Yep, the Radar Pace is a pair of sports shades with a hearable attached.
 Expensive, sure, but in our review we were very impressed by its coaching credentials.
 The conversational AI is awesome and learns your habits over time though the occasional voice command is missed and it does need to pair with your phone to work.

 Read this: Oakley Radar Pace in-depth review

-Currently up for pre-order with shipping set for November, Here One is Doppler Lab's first widely available hearable, after its successful experiment with the Here Active Listening.
+Currently up for pre-order with shipping now delayed until February 2017, Here One is Doppler Lab's first widely available hearable, after its successful experiment with the Here Active Listening.
 And we can't wait to try it - One adds music streaming, layered listening and Siri/Google Now/Alexa controls to the initial features of noise filtering, cancelling and augmenting.